-To activate Chase Freedom’s second quarter bonus category for 2018, click here.
+To activate Chase Freedom’s bonus category, click here.

 Unlike other mobile wallets more widely accepted, such as Apple Pay and Samsung Pay, the number of retailers and restaurants that accept Chase Pay is still comparatively limited – these include eBags, The Popcorn Factory, Shell gas stations and Starbucks.

 See related: Chase Freedom vs. Chase Sapphire Preferred

 Combine Chase Pay and Chase Freedom to score major cash back points

 However, there are two strategies than can help you max out Chase Freedom’s rotating categories spending limit of $1,500 regardless of your spending habits:

 - Buying gift cards at Best Buy and choosing Chase Pay as your payment form.

 - Ordering food through Chase Pay’s “Order Ahead” functionality.

 Intrigued about how to install, use and take advantage of Chase Pay as part of your rewards game?
 Read on to learn all the details.